ActiniumCloud/frequently-asked-questions/README.md

 In the interest of fostering an open and welcoming environment, we as contributors and maintainers pledge to make participation in our project and our community a harassment-free experience for everyone, regardless of age, body size, disability, ethnicity, gender identity and expression, level of experience, nationality, personal appearance, race, religion, or sexual identity and orientation.

+#### Please follow this format:

+Title - Content

+#### Example of the format:

+How am I billed for my servers? - All servers on your account are billed hourly.
+The hourly rate is determined by dividing the monthly rate by 720.

 ### Our Standards

 ##### Examples of behaviour that contributes to creating a positive environment include: